skillreso/sale-promotion/sale_loyalty_incompatibility/README.rst

 This module allows to set incompatibilities between promotions, so when a promotion A is not compatible with promotion B, they can't be applied together in a sales order.
+And it also make incompatibilities with loyalty programs, so if a loyalty program is applied, no promotion can be applied, and if a promotion is applied, no loyalty program can be applied.

 **Table of contents**